EndPointCorp/end-point-blog/2010/02/01/automatic-migration-from-slony-to.html.md

-About [a month ago](https://mail.endcrypt.com/pipermail/bucardo-general/2009-December/000489.html), Bucardo added an interesting set of features in the form of a [new script called slony_migrator.pl](http://github.com/bucardo/bucardo/blob/master/scripts/slony_migrator.pl).
-In this post I'll describe slony_migrator.pl and its three major functions.
+About [a month ago](https://mail.endcrypt.com/pipermail/bucardo-general/2009-December/000489.html), Bucardo added an interesting set of features in the form of a [new script called slony_migrator.pl](https://github.com/bucardo/bucardo/blob/master/scripts/slony_migrator.pl).
+In this post I’ll describe slony_migrator.pl and its three major functions.

-## The Setup
+### The Setup

-For these examples, I'm using the [pagila sample database](http://pgfoundry.org/projects/dbsamples/) along with a set of scripts I wrote and made available [here](http://josh.endpoint.com/slony-pagila.tgz).
+For these examples, I’m using the [pagila sample database](http://pgfoundry.org/projects/dbsamples/) along with a set of scripts I wrote and made available [here](http://josh.endpoint.com/slony-pagila.tgz).
 These scripts build two different Slony clusters.
 The first is a simple one, which replicates this database from a database called "pagila1" on one host to a database "pagila2" on another host.
 The second is more complex.
-Its one master node replicates the pagila database to two slave nodes, one of which replicates it again to a fourth slave using Slony's FORWARD function as described [here](/blog/2010/01/28/postgres-slony-cascading-subscription).
+Its one master node replicates the pagila database to two slave nodes, one of which replicates it again to a fourth slave using Slony’s FORWARD function as described [here](/blog/2010/01/28/postgres-slony-cascading-subscription).
 I implemented this setup on two FreeBSD virtual machines, known as myfreebsd and myfreebsd2.
-The reset-simple.sh and reset-complex.sh scripts in the script package I've linked to will build all the necessary databases from one pagila database and do all the Slony configuration.
+The reset-simple.sh and reset-complex.sh scripts in the script package I’ve linked to will build all the necessary databases from one pagila database and do all the Slony configuration.

-## Slony Synopsis
+### Slony Synopsis

 The slony_migrator.pl script has three possible actions, the first of which is to connect to a running Slony cluster and print a synopsis of the Slony setup it discovers.
 You can do this safely against a running, production Slony cluster; it gathers all its necessary information from a few simple Slony queries.
-Here's the synopsis the script writes for the simple configuration I described above:
+Here’s the synopsis the script writes for the simple configuration I described above:

 ```nohighlight
 josh@eddie:~/devel/bucardo/scripts$ ./slony_migrator.pl -db pagila1 -H myfreebsd